goreleaser/goreleaser/www/docs/customization/artifactory.md

 Your configured username needs to be authenticated against your Artifactory.

-You can have the username set in the configuration file as shown above or you can have it read from an environment variable.
+You can have the username set in the configuration file as shown above, or you can have it read from an environment variable.
 The configured name of your Artifactory instance will be used to build the environment variable name.
-This way we support auth for multiple instances.
-This also means that the `name` per configured instance needs to be unique per goreleaser configuration.
+This way we support authentication for multiple instances.
+This also means that the `name` per configured instance needs to be unique per GoReleaser configuration.

 The name of the environment variable will be `ARTIFACTORY_NAME_USERNAME`.
 If your instance is named `production`, you can store the username in the